-Swapping contact information so that birth and adoptive family can keep in touch easier
+- Swapping contact information so that the prospective birth and adoptive family can keep in touch easier during and after placement

 Other birth mothers prefer to have a less open, or a “semi-open” adoption.
 This can include:

-There are countless myths about open adoption in modern society.
+Don’t fall into the trap of these myths and stories.
 Here’s how open adoptions in Ohio actually work:

-Adoptees can ask birth parents about their adoption directly and never live with questions
+- Adoptees can ask birth parents about their adoption directly and never live with unanswered questions.

-Adoptive families and birth families often share a relationship for a lifetime
+- Adoptive families and birth families often share a healthy, genuine friendship for a lifetime.

 Is an Open Adoption in Ohio Legally Enforceable?

 While Ohio is a state that does allow Post Adoption Contact Agreements (PACAs), they are not legally binding.
-They’re an informal agreement between the birth and adoptive families that can be referenced when talking about what types and frequency of communication originally discussed when agreeing to an open adoption together.
+Instead, they’re an informal agreement between the birth and adoptive families that can be referenced for the type and frequency of communication originally discussed when agreeing to an open adoption together.

-However, birth and adoptive parents rarely need reminders to stay in touch as originally promised; everyone is usually happy to do so.
-American Adoptions educates birth and adoptive parents about how crucial it is to honor one’s word in an open adoption.
-We hold on to any correspondence for up to 18 years after the adoption if contact is ever accidentally lost between birth and adoptive families, in case one party contacts us hoping to reconnect with each other.
+However, don’t let this scare you.
+Birth and adoptive parents rarely need reminders to stay in touch as originally promised; everyone is usually happy to do so.
+American Adoptions educates adoptive parents about how crucial it is to honor one’s word in an open adoption.
+We also hold on to any correspondence for up to 18 years after the adoption if contact is ever accidentally lost, just in case one party contacts us hoping to reconnect with each other.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.